 A bulbous nasal tip in Asian patients comes from a combination of thick skin and weak cartilage.
 By making the tip thinner, sleeker and more defined, we can rebalance the patient’s facial appearance.

 Refining the nasal tip usually involves a combination of trimming the cartilage, bending the cartilage and/or repositioning the cartilage.
 A graft can be considered but is not always needed to achieve the desired effect.

 An individual with very thick nasal skin may require an exaggerated degree of cartilage alteration to make the changes externally apparent.
 Skin thickness sometimes limits visible refinement, despite what is done internally.

 Increasing the Projection of the Nasal Tip

 Like the dorsum, the nasal tip is often flat or under-projected in Asian patients.
-This can sometimes create the illusion of the nose being overly upturned or “pig-like”.
+This can sometimes create the illusion of the nose being upturned.
 Increasing tip projection refers to augmenting the tip so that it protrudes further forward from the face.

 Surgical techniques for tip augmentation are somewhat similar to dorsal augmentation, with the preferred technique being a cartilage graft.
 Grafts are often taken from the septum or ear for this procedure, but can be taken from the rib if a significant amount of cartilage is needed.

-Once the graft is secured to the tip’s cartilaginous framework, it pushes the nasal envelope outward to create a more desirable shape.
+Once the graft is secured to the tip’s cartilaginous framework, it pushes the nasal envelope outward to create a new shape.

 Changing the Shape or Width of the Nostrils